 The most recent series of the cooking reality show prompted a flurry of complaints about comedian Jim Davidson using bullying and homophobic comments towards fellow contestant Brian Dowling.
 Davidson used terms such as "shirt-lifters"

-that the contestants, ITV and society in general did not think it acceptable to use terms such as "shirt-lifter" or to make an issue of a person's sexuality.
-The broadcaster also pointed to the fact that Davidson was asked to leave the
+clear that the contestants, ITV and society in general did not think it acceptable to use terms such as "shirt-lifter" or to make an issue of a person's sexuality.
+The broadcaster also pointed to the fact that Davidson was asked to

 Ofcom said ITV had restricted Davidson's comments and that they were "importantly" challenged by other contestants.
 The watchdog said there was a "consensus view" on the programme that Davidson's behaviour towards Dowling was